vladigleba/vladigleba.github.io/posts/gospel/god.md

 > My frame was not hidden from You, when I was made in secret, and skillfully wrought in the lowest parts of the earth.
 Your eyes saw my substance, being yet unformed.
 And *in Your book they all were written, the days fashioned for me, when as yet there were none of them*.
 {% ct 'Psalm 139:15-16, NKJV' %}

-> *Before I formed thee in the belly I knew thee*; and before thou camest forth out of the womb I sanctified thee, and I ordained thee a prophet unto the nations.
+> *Before I formed thee in the belly I knew thee*; and before thou camest forth out of the womb I sanctified thee, and *I ordained thee a prophet unto the nations*.
 {% ct 'Jeremiah 1:5' %}

 Not only does God know the future, but He also [reveals it beforehand](/posts/prophecy/europe.md)—to strengthen our faith in Him and to prepare us for what is to come.
 The Bible is full of prophecy for this very reason.

+But God’s foreknowledge has a personal dimension as well, for He knows our individual futures and prepares and equips us to face whatever trials may come our way.
+More than that, He walks with us through them {% rf 'Isaiah 43:1-2' %}, just as He walked through the fiery furnace with the three Hebrew worthies {% rf 'Daniel 3:22-25' %}, and just as He was in the boat with His disciples during the storm on the sea {% rf 'Mark 4:37-40' %}.
+As long as Jesus was with them, they were safe, for it was impossible for Him who made the sea to perish in it.[^1]

+When storms come into our own lives, we can rest in the promise that He will never allow us to be tempted beyond what we can bear {% rf '1 Corinthians 10:13' %}, and that whatever He does allow, He will ultimately work out for our good {% rf 'Romans 8:28' %}.

+[^1]: Waggoner, E. J. [“Carest Thou Not That We Perish?”](https://m.egwwritings.org/en/book/1544.683#683) The Signs of the Times, vol. 17, no. 38, 21 Sept.
+1891.

 ## What comfort does God’s foreknowledge bring?